Quick filter

 16:05

-Comparative Assessment of Short-Circuit Calculation Methods Applied to IBR-Dominated Power Systems
+Comparative Assessment of Short-Circuit Calculation Methods in Inverter-dominated Power Systems

 Laura Andrea Vega Restrepo1, 2Jose Luis Rueda Torres2Jeroen Popma1